 Good UX vs bad UX: An example

-The first library has been designed and built to ensure a positive user experience, while the second has not.
+The first restaurant has been designed and built to ensure a positive user experience, while the second has not.
 The impact on the user is huge and it heavily influences how they feel about the service as a whole.
-The first library can expect happy customers who return time and time again, while the second can expect an ever-dwindling number of visitors.
+The first restaurant can expect happy customers who return time and time again (as long as they like the food), while the second can expect an ever-dwindling number of visitors.
 That’s the importance and value of UX.

 UI design covers one specific aspect of the overall user experience: the look, feel and behaviour of digital user interfaces.

-As we saw with our library example, UX design applies to literally anything that a person can encounter or experience.
-UI design, on the other hand, relates exclusively to digital screens and interfaces.
+While UX design applies to literally anything that a person can encounter or experience, UI design relates exclusively to digital screens and interfaces.
 That’s what a user interface is: the point of interaction between humans and computers.

 UX vs UI design: The main differences between the two